Your Visit

 Everyone’s health and safety is our priority.

-Your purchase of a ticket is your agreement to comply with all federal, state, and local laws, regulations and ordinances, and the rules of the venues where our concerts and events take place, including but not limited to, The Grass Valley Center for the Arts, The Nevada County Fairgrounds, and Peace Lutheran Church.
+Your purchase of a ticket is your agreement to follow best practices for health and safety.
+Please be mindful that Music in the Mountains is guided by federal, state, and local laws, regulations and ordinances, and the rules of the venues where our concerts and events take place, including but not limited to, The Grass Valley Center for the Arts, The Nevada Theatre, Don Baggett Theatre, and Peace Lutheran Church.

-The following policies are subject to change – all attendees will receive updated information in an email communication in advance of your event.
+Policies are subject to change and all attendees will receive updated information in an email communication in advance of your event.

 Questions?